Jilim97/HetGNN/README.md

 ## 5 Resources and Data Sources

-This README provides detailed links to the resources and data sources used in the project.
+All resources and data sources mentioned in this thesis are publicly accessible.
+This ensures that anyone can freely access and utilize these materials for research and development purposes

 ### 5.1 Reactome